OpenTreeOfLife/shared-api-tests/README.md

 _Test that <what> <raises?> an error._

-Value is an Array of Arrays, each inner Array looks like
+Value is an Array of Arrays, each inner Array.

 ```
   ["ErrorName","message"]